-Congratulations to the winners of the 2013 Rau for Art Teacher’s Art Fund!
+Congratulations to the Winners of the 2014 Rau for Art Teacher’s Assistance Fund Grants!

 For Immediate Release